Banno/ux-lint/README.md

 If `--extend` arguments are specified, ux-lint will parse the following JSON files for configuration overrides.
 The overrides should be indexed by plugin name (e.g., `jshint` or `jscs`).

+The exit code is equal to the number of errors found by ux-lint (`0` if no errors).

 ## API

 The ux-lint module can be included in your Javascript file and then invoked (for gulp or grunt tasks, for example).